 Hydro completed an initial assessment of the buildings within the site, remediation requirements, and long-term opportunities for adaptive re-use of buildings.
 Detailed investigations, planning, and consultation with Cessnock City Council (CCC) and the NSW Department of Planning and Environment (DP&E) has occurred.

-There are three parts to the demolition and remediation process:
+There are four parts to the demolition and remediation process:

-This includes demolition of the majority of site buildings and structures, excluding structures such as concrete stacks, buildings with a potential for reuse, buildings storing waste materials, and below-ground infrastructure.
-This work was approved in 2016 and work began in May 2017.
+- Stage 1 Demolition: this includes demolition of the majority of site buildings and structures, excluding structures such as stacks, buildings with a potential for reuse, buildings storing waste materials, and below-ground infrastructur This work is also complete.

 In each case, reuse or recycling of materials is the preferred option.
 This covers everything from the basic reuse of computers and furniture by donating them to others, through to finding a recycling option/s for the spent pot lining material currently stored in sheds on site.
 Site materials including concrete, metal and smelter wastes (such as separated spent pot lining) that can be recycled, will be, where it is a reasonable and feasible option.

-Some early remediation work has already been undertaken.
-This includes the removal of bricks and concrete from areas in the buffer zone and the repair of landforms.
+The early and straightforward remediation work is virtually complete.
+This includes the removal of bricks and concrete from areas in the buffer zone, and the repair of landforms.
 Some areas had a variety of domestic and commercial waste on them (illegally dumped by others), while other areas had large concrete blocks, and other non- hazardous waste materials from the smelter.
 These areas have now been cleaned-up and the land regraded, and it is now ready for future use.
+In addition, some decommissioning and preparation for demolition has commenced, such as the removal of asbestos and recovery of aluminium busbars and pot doors.